KhanxMo/PVP-Game/README.md

 # AlkahestCoffee
 A 2D network multiplayer PVP game using LibGDX for graphics and Kryonet for networking.

+Note: This project was actually made in 2017 with the help of my friend Aaron Li.

 ![Game Screenshot](readme_data/game_screenshot.png)

 ## Features